CoRE-RG/SOA4CoRE/README.md

 ### Documentation
 Please see [doc/](/doc)

+### Multicast and IGMP in INET 3.6.6
+At the moment of this writing the INET framework does not support multicast route updates in routers using the IGMP (see [inet-framework issue #80](https://github.com/inet-framework/inet/issues/80)).
+We did a very basic implementation that reacts to IGMP messages to add and remove routes dynamically in routers.
+You can download this version from [our fork of the inet-framework](https://github.com/CoRE-RG/inet/tree/feature/DynamicIGMPRoutes) and checkout the branch ```feature/DynamicIGMPRoutes```
+The patch is also located at ```SOA4CoRE/patches/inet-igmp-patch.diff``` and can be applied with git.

 ## IMPORTANT
 The SOA4CoRE model is under continuous development: new parts are added, bugs are corrected, and so on.
 We cannot assert that the implementation will work fully according to the specifications.
 YOU ARE RESPONSIBLE YOURSELF TO MAKE SURE THAT THE MODELS YOU USE IN YOUR SIMULATIONS WORK CORRECTLY, AND YOU'RE GETTING VALID RESULTS.